 Ishiguro storm model

-Shizuo Ishiguro, an electrical engineer and mathematician, developed this machine to simulate the North Sea and increase our ability to predict the impact of storm surges on our coastline.
+Shizuo Ishiguro, an electrical engineer and mathematician, developed this machine storm model to simulate the North Sea and increase our ability to predict the impact of storm surges on our coastline.

-It simulates a body of water using flows of electricity, which pass over an electrical grid and demonstrates how specific weather conditions affect the ocean.
+It simulates a body of water using flows of electricity, which pass over an electrical grid and demonstrates how specific weather conditions affect the sea.

 There was a huge increase in funding for this mathematical research after a severe storm with winds of up to 126mph caused a surge from the North Sea on the 31st January 1953.
 It hit the UK and parts of northern Europe, flooding 24,000 homes and killing more than 2500 people.